WallarooLabs/wally/book/getting-started/choosing-an-installation-option.md

 We recommend this process if you're looking to get started quickly and want a more customizable and long living environment for development.
 This process is also recommended if you do not want to install or use Docker.

-Installing with Vagrant provides the benefit of needing to install only two system dependencies: git and Vagrant.
-Once Vagrant is set up and you have a copy of the Wallaroo repository, you will only need to run a `vagrant up` command from the `vagrant` directory and you will have Wallaroo and all of its support tools available within the Wallaroo Vagrant Box.
+Installing with Vagrant provides the benefit of needing to install only two system dependencies: Virtualbox and Vagrant.
+Once Vagrant is set up and you have a copy of the Wallaroo codebase, you will only need to run a `vagrant up` command from the `vagrant` directory and you will have Wallaroo and all of its support tools available within the Wallaroo Vagrant Box.

 ## Wallaroo Up